 - Identifying different ways to help us learn

 Religious Education (RE)

-- Using text and multimedia to create a report
+- Using text and multimedia

-- Exploring pulse and rhythm
+- Exploring rhythm, beat, tempo and volume

 - Playing instruments to accompany songs